 Femtosecond lasers are capable of processing any solid material with high quality and high precision using their ultrafast and ultra-intense characteristics.
-With the continuous development of laser technology, ultrafast laser manufacturing could become one of the primary methods employed in high-end manufacturing in the future.
+With the continuous development

 Recently, researchers have realized a new method of electron dynamics control for ultrafast laser micro/nano fabrication.
-For the first time, the localized transient electron dynamics can be actively
+For the first time, the localized transient electron dynamics can be actively controlled to manipulate material properties, which greatly enhances the efficiency, quality, uniformity and precision of laser fabrication.